ADaM-sync/Terminal-Journal/README.md

 https://buymeacoffee.com/adamsync

-Made with ❤️ by ADaM-sync
+Made with ❤️ by ADaM